 As of late, Ayla lives in Nashville.
 The atmosphere has turned her affinity for country music into a love for the area, music and culture.
 The Great American Country (GAC) channel hired Ayla to cover the Country Music Award’s, conduct interviews with fans and country music artists for the 2010 country-fest in Nashville.
 In addition to what is currently being aired, many more appearances are expected on the GAC channel.

-During the 2012-2013 performing season, Ayla has opened up and headlined numerous shows throughout the United states.
+Ayla has opened up and headlined numerous shows throughout the United states.
 Some of those include opening for Josh Turner, Charlie Daniels, Darius Rucker, Craig Morgan, Sara Evans, Chris Young, and more.
+She has also entertained our troops in two different countries, and has performed on the legendary stages of the Grand Ole Opry and Ryman Auditorium.

 Numerous network television and radio programs have interviewed Ayla.
 Samples of the more notable appearances are: